fyndor/DevDotNetSdk/DevDotNetSdk.Templating/README.md

 ## Release Notes

+- v0.4
+  Added 'include' directives.
+See tests for examples
 - v0.3
-  Added 'if' statements.
+  Added 'if' directives.
 See tests for examples.

 **Note**: While this library is a 0.x version, expect that the shape of the library may change a bit.
 Once I get to a 1.0, I will use the standard symantic version practices, and major versions will indicate there was a breaking change of some type.